Little Italy in New York

 Italian Food and Drinks

 A great Mafia place is Umberto’s Clam House on 132 Mulberry Street.
 At their old address, two blocks down, mobster Joe Gallo was shot while he was enjoying some fish.
 That probably won’t happen to you: it has become a very safe neighbourhood, if not a little boring.
 Go to the Mulberry Street Bar on 176 Mulberry Street.
 It looks rather shady, but that is after all, what you’re looking for in Little Italy.
 The Sopranos also used this place.

 Little Italy Tour

 If you would like to get to know the area better, try a guided walking tour.
 It includes SoHo and Chinatown as well giving you a great overview of the area.
-The local guide is able to tell you about the history of these neighbourhoods.
+The local guide can tell you about the history of these neighbourhoods.
 This tour starts on Spring Street in SoHo and moves on to Little Italy and Chinatown.